movestore/movestore.github.io/create_app.md

 MoveApps Apps should be developed in your usual compiler/editor and thoroughly tested before submission to MoveApps.
 For R and R-Shiny Apps we provide Software Development Kits (SDK) with an R Studio Project that allows Apps to run and perform as if in the MoveApps interface.
 The GitHub templates [Template R Function App](https://github.com/movestore/Template_R_Function_App ':ignore'), [Template R Shiny App](https://github.com/movestore/Template_R_Shiny_App ':ignore') & [Template R Shinydashboard App](https://github.com/movestore/Template_R_Shinydashboard_App ':ignore'), include all necessary files and example data for testing your app.
 These templates can either be used as a template to create a repository on your GitHub account, or can be downloaded as a .zip file via "Code" -> "Download ZIP".
 The App R code has to be saved in one file either named `RFunction.R` ([R-App](copilot-r-sdk.md)) or `ShinyModule.R` ([R-Shiny-App](copilot-shiny-sdk.md)) and will be accessed by `sdk.R` in combination with `.env` (defining the input/output paths) and `app.configuration.json` (defining the App settings) during your developing and tests.
 Please keep the number of packages (libraries) as low as possible (*advice*: use `list.functions.in.file("RFunction.R")` from R package `NCmisc` to check which libraries are used by your code).

 Note that currently the most widely used input and output (IO) object type is `move2_loc` in `rds` file format.
 You can use the 4 example data sets (`input1.rds`, `input2.rds`, `input3.rds`, `input4.rds`) provided in the GitHub templates.
 The datasets are (1) local movements of greylag geese, (2) migration tracks of white-fronted geese, (3) a multiyear track of a white stork and (4) a high-resolution track of local movement of a goat on Mount Etna.
+Non-location example data sets will soon be added.

 The files in the folder `src` are included in the SDKs for communication functionality functions in MoveApps.
 In these files, functions are defined that can be used by the App developer to give information messages, warnings, errors, etc. to the user in MoveApps.
 Please use these functions in your Apps.
 Note that due to the soon (end 2023) deprecation of the `sp` package, on which the `move` package strongly depends, we recommend to use  the`sf` and `move2` packages for App development.
 There are the `move2::move2_loc` and `move2::move2_nonloc` IO types available and new ones can be requested (see below).